Misery literature

-Jung Chang's Wild Swans (1992) and Frank McCourt's Angela's Ashes (1996) are also seen as seminal works establishing the genre.
+Jung Chang's Wild Swans (1992) and Frank McCourt's Angela's Ashes (1996) are seen by Shane Hegarty as seminal works establishing the genre.

 Popularity

-In 2007, misery lit was described as "the book world's biggest boom sector".
-Works in the genre comprised 11 of the top 100 bestselling English paperbacks of 2006, selling nearly two million copies between them.
-The Waterstone’s chain of British book retailers even instituted a discrete "Painful Lives" section; Borders followed suit with "Real Lives".

-At the W H Smith chain, the section is entitled "Tragic Life Stories"; in each case side-stepping the dilemma of whether to categorize the books under Fiction or Non-fiction.
+In 2007, misery literature was described as "the book world's biggest boom sector" by Anthony Barnes in The Independent.
+Works in the genre comprised 11 of the top 100 bestselling English paperbacks of 2006, selling nearly 2 million copies between them.
+The Waterstones chain of British book retailers even instituted a discrete "Painful Lives" section; Borders Books followed suit with "Real Lives".
+At the WHSmith chain, the section is titled "Tragic Life Stories"; in each case side-stepping the awkward dilemma of whether to categorize the books under fiction or non-fiction.

 The readership for these books is estimated to be "80% or 90% female".
-Roughly 80% of the sales of misery lit books are made not in conventional bookstores but in mass-market outlets such as Asda and Tesco.
+Roughly 80% of the sales of misery literature are made not in conventional bookstores but in mass-market outlets such as Asda and Tesco.